unix1984/btrfs/README.md

 The **autosnaps-btrfsback-lite.sh** script is used to back up multiple btrfs subvolumes.
 Just rewrite the correct path in the file and use it.

+The SSH-Key must be copied to the remote host.

 ==================================================================================

 ![alt text](https://raw.githubusercontent.com/unix1984/btrfsback-lite/main/btr-lite.png)